Open the Chase bank statement PDF in a new tab

 What does a Chase bank statement look like

-In the top corner you'll see the logo: the Chase octagon next to the CHASE wordmark, with customer service details over on the right.
+Start with the logo: the Chase octagon next to the CHASE wordmark, with customer service details over on the right.
 The body is set in a clean sans-serif font.
 Your name and a masked account number sit near the top, followed by a summary of opening and closing balances and a dated list of transactions.

 The transaction lines are full of abbreviations.
 On a Chase Bank statement you'll commonly see ATM, PPD ID, CCD ID, and Web ID.
 Once those make sense, the statement and the converted spreadsheet are much easier to read.